rodber/blog/_posts/2022/2022-04-17-danky-native-templates-php.md

 <h1>{{ greet }}</h1>
 ```

-I never liked any of these alternatives.
-In both cases you end up with a file without context.
+😣 I never liked any of these alternatives.
+This is because in both cases you end up with template file without any context.

 ## The problem with templates

-I get the idea of these files being anon bytes of code that can be re-used, but I don't see why these need to be **not-scoped** and **not declare** the variables it needs to handle.
-This brings a lot of issues, to name a few:
+I get the idea of these template files being anon bytes of code that can be re-used.
+But I don't see why these need to be **not scoped** and **not declare** the variables it needs to handle.

+This brings a lot of issues:

 * Unrestricted access to data (raw templates).
 * Requires introspection to know which variables are required.